googleapis/google-cloud-ruby/google-iam-client/README.md

-# Ruby Client for the IAM API
+# Ruby Client for the Identity and Access Management (IAM) API

-API Client library for the IAM API

-Manages identity and access control policies for Google Cloud Platform resources.
+Manages identity and access control for Google Cloud Platform resources, including the creation of service accounts, which you can use to authenticate to Google and make API calls.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-iam-v*`.